pingads11/iam_users_bootcamp/README.md

 10) To enable users access to the AWS Console:

-* Running Terraform Apply outputs Encrypted Student Passwords, Student Users, Encrypted Trainer Passwords, Trainer Users in this other.
-For now, the manual part of this automation is to decrypt each password and communicate it to its user.
-This can be done on _https://keybase.io/decrypt_, but you need to paste the encrypted password in the **keybase_pgp_template** file provided
+* Running Terraform Apply outputs Student Access Key IDs, Student Access Key Secrets, Encrypted Student Passwords, Student Users, Trainer Access Key IDs, Trainer Access Key Secrets, Encrypted Trainer Passwords, Trainer Users in this other.

+* For now, the manual part of this automation is to decrypt each password and communicate it to its user.
+The decryption can be done on _https://keybase.io/decrypt_ with the same profile whose usernamed was applied to the **pgp_key** arguments, but you need to paste the encrypted password in the **keybase_pgp_template** file provided for the correct format.

 * Encrypted passwords can be seen on the state file as expected, but the only person able to decrypt them is the one with the Keybase account.

+* Access Key Secrets are visible on the remote backend state file, unencrypted.
+Encryption can be added by uncommenting the **pgp_key** argument in the **two** **aws_iam_access_key** resources.
+This adds more manual work.

 _(A less manual option can be investigated using the Keybase desktop app or pkg.
 Note that it cannot be used with root privilege)_

-# REQUIREMENTS

-* The student users need to be able to reset their passwords after the first login.
-To do that, they need permission from the AWS Account that deploys them.
-Go to IAM -> Account Settings on the left panel -> Change password policy -> **Allow users to reset their passwords** (Make sure you check any other field was applied in the previous configuration)